The law prohibits the sale of single cigarette sticks.

 To align with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines, vending machines should be prohibited as an inherent form of advertising.
 To meet FCTC Art.
 16, vending machines should not be placed where they are accessible to minors.

 The law expressly prohibits distance sales of tobacco products or sales by any method that is not a direct personal sale (other than authorized vending machine sales).
-Therefore, tobacco product sales via the internet are prohibited, as this involves distance sales without direct personal contact.
+Tobacco product sales via the internet therefore are prohibited, as these sales do not involve direct personal contacts.

 The sale of tobacco products for oral use is prohibited.
 “Tobacco for oral use” is defined as all products intended for oral use, except for products aimed at being inhaled or chewed, consisting wholly or partially of tobacco in the form of powder, fine particles, or any combination of these, in particular those presented in dose sachets or porous sachets.
 The sale of other smokeless tobacco products is allowed.
 Therefore, the regulatory status code "Some Restrictions" is given.